RotanaNou/OPL-Final-Project/README.md

 The demonstration/deliverables will inlcude a live interactive demo of the project.
 Users will be able to interact with the GUI racket client to switch devices (leds) on/off.
 The user will be able to Physically see the device state change.

 ### Evaluation of Results
 The level of success of this project will be determined by the ablilty to successfully send requests from the racket client to change state of a device.
-Verify that the devices state has changed (view a light turn on or something) and then GET the state of the device and verify that it does in fact match the device state.
+Verify that the devices state has changed (view a light turn on or something) and then GET the state of the device and verify that the returned json matchs the correct state.

 ## Architecture Diagram
 ![Alt text](https://github.com/oplS16projects/OPL-Final-Project/blob/master/Diagram.PNG "Project Architecture")